 A L Kennedy: We Are Not Dead Yet

 A L Kennedy’s insightful and piercing gaze, evident in all her books, is probably at its most unflinching in her short stories.
-We are thrilled to welcome her back to the Book Festival with her short story collection We Are Attempting to Survive Our Time.
-Appearing alongside her is one of Ireland's greatest writers Bernard MacLaverty, another consummately gifted wizard of prose, who presents Blank Pages, his collection of twelve extraordinary new stories that show the emotional range of a master.
+We were thrilled to welcome her back to the Book Festival in 2021 with her short story collection We Are Attempting to Survive Our Time.
+Appearing alongside her was one of Ireland's greatest writers Bernard MacLaverty, another consummately gifted wizard of prose, who presented Blank Pages, his collection of twelve extraordinary new stories that show the emotional range of a master.

 Kennedy creates a sympathetically eccentric cast of characters for her book, writing with a bracing honesty, which at times is breathtaking.
 There is an American micro-celebrity who practises lines for a chat show on which he will never appear; and a woman who walks out of her honeymoon suite, possibly for good.
 The stories depict the difficulty we all face of living with one another, and the challenges of building a life in such a bizarre world as this one.